 - High salt and sugar content: the high salt and sugar content makes it difficult for bacteria to grow (but not completely rot-proof).

-- The contents are replaced by adding additional sauce: I know it sounds like it defeats the purpose, but even though the sauce has been spliced for more than 100 years, the contents have actually been replaced, so in reality the old sauce is a tiny amount.
+- The contents are replaced by adding additional sauce: I know it sounds like it defeats the purpose, but even though the sauce has been spliced for more than 100 years, the contents have been replaced, so in reality the old sauce is a tiny amount.

 Next, add the mirin and sake.
 Mix well until the sugar is fully dissolved and bring it to a boil.
 Allow it to bubble for 1-2 minutes to burn off the alcohol in the mirin and sake.

 Lower the heat to a simmer and add the soy sauce.
-The reason we add it last is because soy sauce burns quite easily, if it's added at the beginning your sauce could become bitter.
+The reason we add it last is because soy sauce burns quite easily; if it’s added at the beginning, your sauce could become bitter.

 Allow to simmer over the low heat while mixing occasionally until the sauce is thickened, this should take about 10 minutes.
-You will find some foam forms around the top, scoop this out with a spoon to make your sauce glossy and clear.
+You will find some foam forms around the top.
+Scoop this out with a spoon to make your sauce glossy and clear.

 Allow the sauce to cool before use.